The

 he found a mind that needed stimulus from beyond the confines of his world,

 as beautiful as it was.
-And he would tell him, in as much detail as a
+He would tell him, in as much detail as a young

-young boy could cope with, of his adventures fighting strange monsters
+boy could cope with, of his adventures fighting strange monsters and beings

-and beings all over the world.
-Philippe in turn painted great colourful
+all over the universe.
+Philippe in turn painted great colourful montages

 It was Philippe, in fact, who was the one who asked the question he had